 Includes license requirements for key professional services that are open to U.S. service providers

 The definition of a foreign-owned company (PT PMA) is a business run or invested in by foreign investors, foreign companies, or foreign governments in Indonesia.
 PT PMA (Perseroan Terbatas Penanaman Modal Asing) which means limited liability company with foreign direct investment.
-The foreign company can be either 100% foreign-owned or partially foreign-owned.
+The foreign company can be either 100 percent foreign-owned or partially foreign-owned.
 There are three minimum requirements that apply to foreign-owned companies in Indonesia, including professional providers of legal, accountancy, and consulting services.

 - Submit an investment plan of at least 10 billion Rupiah (approximately U.S. $700,000), including both fixed and working capital.